Best Face Wash With Hyaluronic Acid (Top Hydrating Cleansers That Won’t Leave You Tight)

 Buying Guide

-Dry, sensitive, or easily irritated A fragrance-free, non-foaming cleanser with barrier-supporting ingredients and a comfortable rinse CeraVe Hydrating Facial Cleanser
+Dry, sensitive, or easily irritated A fragrance-free, non-foaming cleanser with barrier-supporting ingredients CeraVe Hydrating Facial Cleanser

-Dehydrated but you hate heavy textures A lightweight gel that rinses clean and feels fresh, ideally in a fragrance-free version Neutrogena Hydro Boost Hydrating Cleansing Gel (Fragrance-Free)
+Dehydrated but you do not want a rich cream texture A lightweight gel that keeps the formula simple and easy to rinse Neutrogena Hydro Boost Hydrating Cleansing Gel (Fragrance-Free)

-Combination skin that wants foam without the tightness A cream-to-foam formula with gentle surfactants and hydration support Cetaphil Hydrating Foaming Cream Cleanser
+Combination skin that still wants some foam A cream-to-foam formula that sits between creamy and traditional foaming cleansers Cetaphil Hydrating Foaming Cream Cleanser

 See also